rsanchez/craft-cli/README.md

 craft clear:cache
 ```

-Select which cache(s) to clear from an interactive list
+Select which cache(s) to clear from an interactive list.

 ```
 craft clear:cache -s